bmetea/rrmvp/README.md

 ## TODO
 - [ ] increment credit when credit is won
 - [ ] implement image upload s3
-- [ ] follow 7day performance and prizeguy
 - [ ] can i do ticket counter on the competition table?
 - [ ] So, they seem to do it relative to end date.
 If it's within a week they say'ends this friday' if it's today or tomorrow they say that and if anything else, they say just launched.
 - [ ]transform into monorepo
 - [ ]infra
   - hosting/dns